DinizR/picollo/README.md

 4. After selecting click on "Run Maven Build" button (the green one on top of Maven View)
 5. You should see the modules built on the Run view of IntelliJ, like this: ![](./code/docs/run-step9.png)

-Now that the nano module is build lets deploy it in Picollo's node.
+Now that the pico module is build lets deploy it in Picollo's node.
 Just follow:

 1. Open your IntelliJ window with "picollo" project
 2. If Picollo is not running, then run it just clicking "Run 'Picollo'" in the top toolbar. ![](./code/docs/run-step10.png)